arnellebalane/skourse-html-css-workshop/docs/src/html/README.md

 - It allows us to apply multiple HTML tags to a single piece of content, for example to italize some part of the text contents of a paragraph (using `<em>` inside `<p>`)
 - It allows us to style a group of elements at once.

 When nesting elements, it is important that we close the inner elements first.
-In the example above, notice how the `</em>` closing tag appears the `</p>` closing tag.
+In the example above, notice how the `</em>` closing tag appears before the `</p>` closing tag.

 ## Additional Links